-Three physical metaphors help me to be constantly aware of, and grateful for, God's presence with us always:
+A trinity of three physical metaphors help me to be constantly aware of, and grateful for, God's presence with us always:

 (1) Light surrounds you.
 By it you can read this.
 The sun always shines, even when it's hidden from us.
 Light shines around us though we may be unaware of it.
 God is light and in him there is no darkness at all.
 We can live in his light.